nicolas2192/Diamonds_GUI_Appraisal/README.md

 *Note:* Each environment manager has its own installation method.
 It's strongly recommended to check its documentation.

 ## :snake: **Running the GUI**
+Before running the GUI for the first time, you must train the model and save it as a binary file.
+This training is a one time task, once trained the model is loaded from the binary file.
+Train your model by navigating to where the rep was downloaded and type `python packages/Model/model.py` in your terminal window.
+Typically, the training process takes about 3 minutes but it is subjected to your system performance (RAM, cores, etc)

-This GUI comes with a pre-trained model saved as a binary file.
-Nevertheless, this GUI can run any other model that was trained using the diamonds data set found in the data folder.
+This GUI can run any other model that was trained using the diamonds data set found in the data folder.

 ### Running GUI using pre-installed model
 Navigate to where the rep was downloaded and type `python main.py` in your terminal.
-This will run the main.py script which automatically opens the GUI and loads the pre-installed Random Forest model.
+This will run the main.py script which automatically opens the GUI and loads the pre-installed Random Forest model trained in the previous step.

 ### Running GUI using another model
 Any model trained using the diamonds data set can be used to run the GUI.
 Custom models should be placed in the following path Diamonds_Appraisal/data/model_binary/my_custom_model.pkl